CosmiCloud/ODNWeather/README.md

 # ODNWeather

 This script pulls the latest weather observations from 1/500 randomly selected stations from weather.gov and publishes it to the Origintrail V6 Beta testnet.
+Big thanks to @zeroxbt for contributing.

 Currently, SSL needs to be disabled to use this script.